Data Augmentation for Seizure Prediction with Generative Diffusion Model: Methodology

 \subsubsection{Multi-scale CNN}

-The framework of Multi-scale CNN consists of two stages: temporal multi-scale stage and spatial multi-scale stage.
-In the temporal stage, the convolution kernels with larger sizes extract long-term temporal information, while the ones with smaller sizes extract local information.
-In the spatial stage, by mapping EEG channels to corresponding area of the brain, kernels with larger sizes focus on the information exchange over a large area of brain, while the smaller ones pay attention to the local area.
-Compared with traditional convolution, the dilated convolution can have a larger receptive field without increasing additional parameters and learn global information more effectively.
-Therefore, the network uses dilated convolution.
-An attention-based feature-weighted fusion method is taken to reduce the redundancy and fuse the features.
-Each feature map obtained by parallel dilated convolution is put into a global average pooling layer followed by the FC layers to learn the weights of feature map.
-The weighted fused extracted features are finally put into a four-layer CNN classifier.
+The structure of Multi-scale CNN can be divided into two parts: the temporal multi-scale part and the spatial multi-scale part.
+The dilated convolution is employed in both parts to broaden the receptive field and learn global information without increasing extra arguments.
+In each part, the convolutions with large kernels focus on information during a long term or over a large area of brain, while convolutions with small kernels capture the local information.
+Afterwards, an attention-based feature-weighted fusion method is taken to reduce the redundancy and fuse the features.
+The features are finally put into a four-layer CNN classifier.